R6 Class representing the specification of the BVARPANEL model

 type = rep("real", ncol(data[[1]]))

-a list with
+dataa list with

-a positive integer providing model's autoregressive lag order.
+Celements of(T_c+p)xNmatrices with time series data.pa positive integer providing model's autoregressive lag order.

-matrix of exogenous variables.stationary
+(T+p)xdmatrix of exogenous variables.stationaryan

-character vector with elements set to "rate" or "real" determining the truncation of the predictive density to[0, 100]
+Ncharacter vector with elements set to "rate" or "real" determining the truncation of the predictive density to[0, 100]and(-Inf, Inf)(no truncation) for each of the variables.

 Method set_to_Jarocinski()